List of Mr. Men: Mr. Beefeater

 Mr. Beefeater was a Mr. Man tie-in created by Hargreaves for Beefeater restaurants in the UK, and used in various child-focused activities, such as activity packs in-restaurant.
 He was red, being dressed as a traditional beefeater, and appeared in the 1980s and 1990s.

 Mr. Birthday

 Mr. Birthday is part of the Mr. Men series of books, by Roger Hargreaves.
 Mr. Birthday is a Mr. Man who just loves birthdays, and is also the best at organising birthdays, such as a party with silly hats for Mr. Silly, and one without balloons for Mr. Jelly, in case they burst.
 He once organised Mr. Happy's birthday, which he celebrated.
 Mr. Happy tells him not to forget about a party he knew nothing about: his own birthday.
 Mr. Worry and Mr. Forgetful spread rumours about this, but can Mr. Birthday celebrate this birthday?
 Mr. Birthday was published under the title of Monsieur Anniversaire in French.

 Mr. Bolt

 Mr. Bolt is a yellow Mr. Man that is based on Usain Bolt.
-He joined the series in 2021 but its unknown who's faster between him and Mr. Rush.
+He joined the series in 2021 but it is unknown who's faster between him and Mr. Rush.